lizaodawn/IMMARKUS-wiki-clone/08-Exporting-Data.md

 2. **Relationships and Images**: export all relationships created between entity classes on all images in your current work folder as a single XLSX file.
 Each relationship is exported as a column, followed by the start- (source) annotation snippet, its file and folder name, and entity class, as well as the end (target) annotation snippet, its file and folder name, and entity class.

-**Full IMMARKUS Data Model** is the same file you will find in your working folder as _immarkus.model.json.

 ![08-fig3](update-images/08_exporting-data_fig3.png)
 **Figure 3.** Exporting a Data Model